chrissoria/Projecting-the-USA-Pop/README.md

 The goal is to see how these different fertility and mortality rates would impact A. The US's population size B. The US's long-term growth rate and C. The US's age structure.

+# Animation

+Animated plots can be found in the "Plots.R" file.

+In order to animate, you will have to install the "gganimate" library"